phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 Diff shows code changes.

       git diff

+If you also want to see the submodule diffs, use

+      git diff --submodule

+but it's important to remember that a commit to CICE will NOT commit the Icepack changes to Icepack.

 #### Log
 Log summarizes the commits and pushes in your sandbox up to the current state.
 The first entry will provide the id of the current model version.